This post’s original content has been edited to reflect the legislative changes enacted pursuant to the passing of LA HB

 Filing the Lien

-A supplier’s lien is filed just like a contractor lien, but there are some additional time obligations.
+A supplier’s lien is filed the same as an ordinary contractor lien, but there are some additional time obligations.
 If a general contractor files a notice of contract and subsequently files a notice of termination, then the supplier must file its lien within 30 days from the date of the filing of a notice of termination.

 If no notice of contract has been filed, then the supplier has a longer period.
 In that event, the supplier has until 70 days from the date of substantial completion or from the date of filing a notice of termination.
 A lawsuit must be initiated within one year from the date of filing in order to extend the lien and make it enforceable.